ccxt/ccxt/README.md

 ## License Summary

+**WARNING: Violation of the licensing terms will trigger a ban followed by a legal pursuit.**

 The CCXT Pro repository is hosted on GitHub.
 The access to the repository is licensed/paid.
-The users of the library pay for the continued access to the repository, including the maintenance and support as well as the updates that will follow (new exchanges and methods, improvements, bugfixes and so on).
+The users of the library pay for the continued access to the repository, including updates, support and maintenance (new exchanges, improvements, bugfixes and so on).

 CCXT Pro does not enforce technical restrictions that would affect the efficiency of direct communications between the users and the exchanges.
 The protection is not technical but legal.
 We do not impose unnecessary limitations or intermediary code.
 It is hard to know if someone is using CCXT Pro in private.
-If your CCXT Pro licensed access expires, your software or system will not break down and will keep working fine with the most recent updates that you already have by that time.
-However, you will lose the future updates without a paid licensed access to the repository.
+If your CCXT Pro licensed access expires, your software or system will not break down and will keep working fine with the most recent version that you already have by that time.
+However, you will lose the  updates that will follow if you don't have an ongoing paid license to access the repository.

 It is illegal to republish or redistribute the CCXT Pro source code without a separate permission from us.